vvncheung/driver-assignment/README.md

 # driver-assignment
  This project was (a lot of fun!) to build with React.js, Node.js, Express, and MongoDB.

- Other packages used includes:
+ Other dependencies include:
- - React Hook Form
+ - React-Hook-Form
  - Font Awesome
+ - Axios

 ## Set up for viewing
 - Install all dependencies (using the `npm install` command) in main directory